 UST Law does not use cut-off or minimum score requirements when making admissions decisions.
 The medians, 25th and 75th percentiles represent the profile of the previous entering class, and are intended to be used as a gauge to measure the competitiveness of your numerical indices.
 Moreover, all applicants should seek to enter the applicant pool as competitively as possible with regard to their LSAT score, their undergraduate GPA, and their mission fit.

 UST Law does not have an "early" decision process.
 We do, however, encourage students to apply early in the process.
-The admissions office begins accepting applications as early as September 15, and the committee begins reviewing applications in early December.
+The admissions office begins accepting applications as early as September 1, and the committee begins reviewing applications in November.
 Once a file completes and enters the committee review process, it typically takes 6 to 8 weeks for a decision to be reached.
 Those students who have submitted their application early in the process have an increased opportunity to be considered for admissions and scholarship.

 Yes.
 UST Law requires a minimum of 2 letters of recommendation.
 However, you may submit as many letters of recommendation as you deem valuable or beneficial to your application.
 Also, remember that LSDAS will accept four general letters of recommendation to be sent to every school to which you apply.
 Additional letters must be sent directly to the admissions office.